mSengera/Planning-and-Heuristic-Search_Uni-Paderborn/8-puzzle-problem_breadth-first-search/readme.md

 - Reference: http://www.aiai.ed.ac.uk/~gwickler/eightpuzzle-inf.html

 ## Solving the problem with grapgh algorithm
-I solved the problem with an graph algorithm, the depth first search.
+I solved the problem with an graph algorithm, the breadth first search.
 The algorithm is programmed in python.

 ## Inputs
-Inputs for the DFS() function
+Inputs for the BFS() function

 - A starting Node 's' as an instance of 'Node"